luckyluclucas/NextSimpleCommerce/README.md

 Run Database Migrations:

 Once the database container is running and the DATABASE_URL is set in your .env file, run the initial database migration to create all necessary tables.
 The command requires the DATABASE_URL to be accessible:
-    Bash

     # Ensure DATABASE_URL is set in your environment or .env file, then run:
     pnpm migrate up